-2017 Director Compensation Table
+2018 Director Compensation Table

-- (1) Directors who have achieved their shareholding target of three times their total annual retainer, are no longer eligible to receive their annual base retainer, meeting fees and committee chair fees in DSUs.
-Those fees must be taken in cash. - (2) Eligible directors received all or part of their fees in DSUs as described below.
-The amount shown reflects the aggregate of the amounts credited to such directors' DSU accounts on the dates for payment of directors' fees during 2017, and is valued in Canadian dollars.
-Director fees and dividends valued at \$90,004 were earned in December 2016 and paid to eligible directors by the issuance of 1,575 DSUs on March 2, 2017.
-The value of these awards has been included in the December 31, 2017 totals. - (3) Compensation for Mr. Block, Mr. Guillet and Mr. Muzyka was paid or payable in US dollars.
-Cash amounts were translated into Canadian dollars based at the exchange rates at the time of the award. - (4) Amounts shown reflect dividend equivalents credited in the form of DSUs on the DSUs awarded in 2017. - (5) Compensation was paid to Mr. Lang in his capacity as an officer of the Company. - (6) Mr. Horn retired as a director in May of 2017.
-Mr. Block retired as a director in November of 2017.
+- (1) Directors who have achieved their shareholding target of three times their total annual retainer, are no longer eligible to receive their retainer, meeting fees and committee chair fees in DSUs.
+Those fees must be taken in cash - (2) Eligible directors received all or part of their fees in DSUs as described below.
+The amount shown reflects the aggregate of the amounts credited to such directors' DSU accounts on the dates for payment of directors' fees during 2018, and is valued in Canadian dollars.
+Compensation for Mr. Guillet and Mr. Muzyka was paid or payable in US dollars.
+Cash amounts were translated into Canadian dollars based at the exchange rates at the time of the award - (3) Amounts shown, except for Mr. Lang, reflect dividend equivalents credited in the form of DSUs on the DSUs awarded in 2018.
+The amount shown for Mr. Lang is his salary as Executive Chairman of the Company. - (4) Compensation was paid to Mr. Lang in his capacity as an officer of the Company.